 Just learning how to knit?
-Then, this article is for you, the beginner.
-Having an overview that contains all knitting abbreviations is handy to have.
+Then, this article is for you, the beginning knitter.
+Having an overview that contains all knitting abbreviations is so handy to have.
 Even for those of us who have forgotten certain knitting terms.
 So, bookmark this knitting page for future reference.
 (I just did).
 Now, study the abbreviations table and, before you know it, you’ll knit like a pro!

-Was just over at Amazon to see what I want to get for XMAS… Am a bit dazzled because of their amazing Black Friday Deals, Cyber Monday stunts, and other holiday gift ideas…..
-I only went to look for a knitting book….
-Mmmm…
+Was just over at Amazon to see what I want to get for XMAS… Am a bit dazzled because of their amazing Black Friday Deals, I only went to look for a knitting book….
+Mmmm…/a>

 Knitting Abbreviations – What Do They Mean????